 Secondly, Implementing animations and transitions in Ionic is not as smooth as it should be, Xamarin on the other hand offers smooth much better working animations and transitions.
 Moreover they also support custom animations.

-Speaking of Animations, Ionic won’t be an ideal choice for building games or Graphically complex applications.
+When it come to Animations, Ionic won’t be an ideal choice for building games or Graphically complex applications.
 There aren’t much tools available to support high intensive graphics or highly interactive transitions.
 But, by Using material design components, you can build custom or strange animations in Xamarin applications.

-3. OS version support and backwards compatibility
+OS version support & compatibility for Xamarin and Ionic

 Ionic Currently supports: